EDITORIAL: The Archuleta County STR Task Force Weighs In, Part One

 At their 1:30pm regular meeting, the three County commissioners — Veronica Medina, Ronnie Maez, and Warren Brown — voted unanimously not to extend the County’s six-month moratorium on Vacation Rental permits.
 That moratorium expired on March 1 without seeing any new Short-Term Rental policies enacted, in spite of receiving recommendations from the County Planning Department staff (last summer)… and two citizen groups that also brought forward policy recommendations more recently.

 The rejected resolution on the BOCC agenda yesterday would have extended the moratorium until June.
-During public comment on the resolution, two realtors — Mike Knapp and Shelley Low — urged the commissioners to lift the moratorium.
+During public comment on the resolution, two local realtors — Mike Knapp and Shelley Low — urged the commissioners to lift the moratorium.
 A third member of the public (me) encouraged them to continue the moratorium until they had adopted regulations that would protect the quality of neighborhoods, and address our local housing crisis.

 The commissioners took the advice from the realtors.